steelmananything/steelmananything/_topics/introduction.md

 Iron is similar in strength to steel (which is an alloy of iron and carbon or other materials), so ironmanning is meant to convey a strong argument but for an argument that "shouldn't" have been strengthened.
 Whereas strawmanning makes a reasonable argument unreasonable, an ironman makes an unreasonable argument reasonable.

-In our opinion, accusations of ironmanning tend to just poison the well of a debate.
+In our opinion, accusations of ironmanning aren't very useful unless the accuser is willing to debate what is "unreasonable" and why they judge the subject so.

 <!-- References -->